zenml-io/zenml/docs/book/user-guide/starter-guide/fetch-runs-after-execution.md

-Similar to the other entities, each artifact is represented by a corresponding [ArtifactResponseModel](https://github.com/zenml-io/zenml/blob/main/src/zenml/models/artifact_models.py) which contains a lot of general information of the artifact as well as component-specific metadata and visualizations.
+Similar to the other entities, each artifact is represented by a corresponding [ArtifactResponseModel](https://github.com/zenml-io/zenml/blob/main/src/zenml/models/artifact_models.py) which contains a lot of general information about the artifact as well as datatype-specific metadata and visualizations.

 #### Artifact Metadata